manuel-delverme/mila_tools/README.md

     ServerAliveInterval 120
     ServerAliveCountMax 5
 ```
+Thanks to [obilaniu](https://github.com/obilaniu) for the config.

-And you need to have your cluster private key enabled

-How create and add your SSH keys can be found [here](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account)
+You now need to setup the cluster SSH key. how create and add your SSH keys can be found [here](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account)

 1. Add cluster public-key to: `https://github.com/settings/keys` if you don't know this yet, check this out [here](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account)
 1. `pip install wandb && wandb init` there are two ways to set up wandb:
     - set up wandb init from the cmd
     - or set export  WANDB_API_KEY = your wandb key which can be found here: https://wandb.ai/settings
+1. Set the host parameter [here](https://github.com/ministry-of-silly-code/examples/blob/master/config.py#L28) to the ssh hostname you want to deploy to .e.g. "mila"
 1. `python main.py`

 More details on experiment-buddy: